 What has changed this year?

-With the headlines out of Washington, you may have questions about what the latest developments mean for you and your coverage.
+With health care in the headlines, here are the latest developments and what they mean for you and your coverage.

 For now, here’s what you need to know: